-Drugs may be added or removed from the Preferred Drug Guide by the claims administrator for certain reasons.
+Drugs may be added or removed from the Formulary by the pharmacy benefit manager for certain reasons.
 A prescription drug may also be moved from one tier to another.
 Here are some reasons why:

 - As brand-name prescription drugs lose their patents and generic versions become available, the brand-name prescription drug may be covered at a higher out-of-pocket cost while the generic prescription drug may be covered at a lower out-of-pocket cost. - The Food and Drug Administration (FDA) approves many new prescription drugs throughout the year. - Drugs can be withdrawn from the market or may become available without a prescription.